Editors Reads Verdict

 A Framework That Actually Works

-James Clear spent years distilling hundreds of scientific studies on habit formation into one elegant system.
-The result is Atomic Habits — a book that has quietly transformed the lives of millions by shifting focus from big goals to tiny, daily actions.
+James Clear spent years distilling hundreds of scientific studies on behavioural psychology, neuroscience, and biology into one elegant, usable system.
+The result is Atomic Habits — a book that has sold well over ten million copies and quietly transformed the way ordinary people approach self-improvement by shifting the focus from big, intimidating goals to tiny, repeatable daily actions.
+Its premise is that the quality of your life is largely the sum of your habits, and that the way to change your life is therefore not to chase dramatic transformation but to engineer small behaviours that compound.

 1. Make It Obvious